markzhai/init/README.md

 # Why this
-Imagine how we initialize a large application like Alipay, QQ, Wechat, etc, we will face sth like:
+Imagine how we initialize a large application like Facebook, QQ, Wechat, etc, we will face sth like:

 ```java
 public class XXXApplication {